 How Does Interventional Radiology Play A Role In Treatment?

 Part of what makes uterine fibroid embolization a unique procedure and a part of the field of interventional radiology is the physician’s use of imaging to guide the procedure.
 The interventional radiologist will use real-time radiation imaging to increase the accuracy and precision of the procedure.
 That way they can see exactly what they are doing, and where the catheter is located.
 This allows them to release the blocking particles at exactly the right location to maximize their effectiveness in the uterus.

 Are There Risks Associated With Uterine Fibroid Embolization?

-According to Dr. Catherine Phillips, “the risks of UFE are low due to how minimally invasive the procedure is.”
-Fibroids can be treated by traditional, open surgery, however, this carries more risks.
+The risks of UFE are low due to how minimally invasive the procedure is.
+Fibroids can be treated by traditional, open surgery, but this carries more risks.
 Typically, the less invasive a procedure is then the less risky it is.
 Some patients have gotten an infection from UFE, which is then treated with antibiotics.
 The chance of injury to the uterus in a UFE procedure is less than one percent, which means that most women who treat their fibroids with UFE are able to avoid needing a hysterectomy.